ptcrews/smtcoq/SMTCoqTasks.md

 	- [ ] Possibly simplify the SMTCoq checker by:
 		- [ ] Combine `NotNot` with `BuildDef`
 		- [ ] Combine `AndSimp`, `NotSimp`, `OrSimp`, `ImpSimp`, `EquivSimp`, `IteSimp`, (maybe?) `BoolSimp` and `ConnDef`
+- [ ] Add quantifier rules
+	- [x] What support for quantifiers does SMTCoq currently have?
+	- [ ] Add parser for quantified terms
+	- [x] Find the goal in SMTCoq that leads to the basic quantifers example, and check if its as expected.
+	- [ ] Currently VeriT is called with term sharing turned off, need to be able to deal with shared terms
+	- [ ] Run the example proof through the old SMTCoq to find examples of Chantal's explanation.
+	- [ ] Compare the old and new SMTCoq proofs for the example and see what else needs to be done to support the new infrastructure (is `tmp_qnt_tidy` analogous to `qnt_cnf`?)
+		- [ ] New format uses subproofs.
+Understand why, and move up implementation of subproofs in the priority list.
+	- [ ] Read spec of all quantifier rules
+	- [ ] Read the skolemization section in the book
+- [ ] Add support for subproofs (reuse or redo?)
+	- [ ] Refl rule
 - [ ] Set up testing of benchmarks
 	- [x] Generate proofs for all benchmarks.
 	- [ ] Generate `verit_proof_parser` vernac for generic proof file